saifuzzafar/flutter_template_v1/README.md

 | [dependency-injection](./dependency-injection)         | A module that contains classes to achieve DI across multiple modules  based on `getIt` |
 | [localisation](./localisation)                         | A module containing translation data          |

+## Ongoing Enhancements
+- Error/exception handling.
+- Localisation improvement.
+- Model class segregation.
+- Code generator to save time.
+- Assets management.
+- Use riverpod instead of getIt for DI.
+- Use riverpod instead of Cubit.

 ## Upcoming Improvements

 Checklist of all